alextheradu/OpenAI-Email-Spammer/README.md

 ```

 Follow the interactive prompts to:
-1. Select your SMTP provider (Zoho, Gmail, or Custom)
+1. Select your SMTP provider (Gmail or Custom)
 2. Specify your recipients
 3. Choose between manual content entry or AI-generated content
 4. If using AI generation, decide whether to send the same message to all recipients or create unique messages for each

 ## Features

-- **Multiple SMTP Providers**: Support for Zoho, Gmail, or custom SMTP servers
+- **Multiple SMTP Providers**: Support for Gmail or custom SMTP servers
 - **Manual Mode**: Enter your own subject and HTML message content
 - **AI Generation**: Use OpenAI's GPT-4.1 Nano to generate email content
   - **Same Message Option**: Generate one subject/message for all recipients